ingamedeo/cloudsim-simulations/README.md

 ## Introduction

-This homework consists in creating different simulations on multiple datacenters and analyze the results obtained.
+This homework consists in creating different simulations on multiple datacenters and analyze the results obtained; the simulations are focused on the map/reduce architecture.
+However, the policy implemented can be extended to another types of scenario by making few adjustments.

 The simulation code has been written in Scala and can be compiled using SBT.
+Multiple classes on the Cloudsim framework have been modified and extended to provide extra functionality.

 ## Installation instructions
 This section contains the instructions on how to run the simulations implemented as part of this homework, the recommended procedure is to use IntellJ IDEA with the Scala plugin installed.